Josephine von Wrbna-Kaunitz: Life

 Josephine Kellnberger was the daughter of a master stove fitter.
-In her first marriage she was married to the X-ray specialist Dr. Josef Kassenetter.
+In her first marriage she was married to the x-ray specialist Josef Kassenetter.

 Since the 1920s, Josephine Kassenetter was the asset manager of the Albertine line of the Wittelsbach family, specifically for its head, Prince Adalbert of Bavaria.
 During the time of National Socialism, she was arrested as a representative of the Wittelsbachers who were not loyal to the regime, but was released after a hunger strike.
 As asset manager she became the general representative in financial affairs for many members of the dynasty.

 After her husband's death in 1943, she married in September 1944 Alfons Rudolf Ludwig Graf von Wrbna-Kaunitz-Rietberg-Questenberg und Freudenthal, a big Bohemian landowner of the same age.

 After the Second World War, Josephine von Wrbna-Kaunitz continued to work for the Wittelsbach family in order to rebuild their property holdings.
 She relied on the development of Wittelsbacher Land, which she financed with Swiss blocked-mark (Sperrmark) loans.

 The latter constituted a violation of the applicable foreign exchange regulations in Germany.
 On the occasion of the sale of the Palais Leuchtenberg, which the neighbouring Bavarian tax office also wanted to buy as its main building, officials began investigations against Wrbna-Kaunitz in December 1952, since she purchased the Palais Leuchtenberg in cash.
 The Palais Leuchtenberg was auctioned off by Gustl Lenz, who was over the years at times a beneficiary of Wrbna-Kaunitz's connections and finances, as settlement for an alleged debt.

 Wrbna-Kaunitz was initially on trial for foreign exchange offenses and tax evasion.